LACMIP/emu/docs/_documentation/digitizing.md

 # Locate specimens

 In EMu, search for all ST catalog records associated with the tray.
 Batch assign them to the location recorded on the digitization worksheet.
 Likewise, assign all TX catalog records to the taxonomic collection.
+This can be accomplished using the barcode scanner and/or by selecting records at the time of printing and using the [Relocate tool](https://lacmip.github.io/emu/documentation/locations/#update-storage-locations).

 # Quality control